 The Chemex Pour-Over Glass Coffeemaker exists in the same vein as a French press and all non-machine coffee makers: Because it doesn’t have moving parts to make its own hot water, it’s a remarkably compact and small coffee maker.

-This particular Chemex brewer makes three cups, or 15 ounces, of coffee, and it’s only 8.25 inches tall and 3 inches in diameter.
+This particular Chemex brewer makes six cups, or 30 ounces, of coffee, and it’s only 8.5 inches tall and just over five inches in diameter.